dotnet/arcade-services/docs/DevGuide.md

 - Notify others in the team that you are deploying to staging.
 The Staging environment is shared so please check if another `main` build is not running or others are not deploying to staging or about to merge a PR.
 - Push your branch to the Azure DevOps [dotnet-arcade-services](https://dev.azure.com/dnceng/internal/_git/dotnet-arcade-services) repository.
 - Run the [arcade-services-internal-ci](https://dev.azure.com/dnceng/internal/_build?definitionId=252&_a=summary) pipeline from your branch.
 You can unselect the secret rotation, approval and SDL stages if you want.
 Those are not required.
 - If a conflicting build starts to run, you can cancel one of them and restart them later so that only one pipeline runs the `Deploy` stage at once.
-The E2E tests will also fail if the deployed version does not match the one from the build.

 ## Running scenario tests against a local cluster